 3. Attract better talent

 With unemployment hovering under 5 percent, companies seeking to hire new candidates face a competitive landscape of organizations vying for top talent.
 One way to make your company more attractive for highly qualified candidates is by offering pre-tax commuter benefits.
 The additional benefits may serve as the tiebreaker for a job seeker comparing two positions at different companies.
-Including this perk on a job posting can really make the ad stand out on the employment listings, and can help companies excel by bringing in better candidates.
+Including this perk on a job posting can really make your business stand out on the employment listings, and can help the company excel by bringing in better candidates.

 4. It’s good for the environment